tevinowino/thoughtreflex/README.md

 # ThoughtReflex - Your AI-Powered Therapy Journal

 ThoughtReflex is a web application designed to be your personal AI-powered therapist and emotional journal.
 It provides a safe, intelligent, and reflective space for users to explore their thoughts and emotions, fostering self-awareness and promoting mental well-being.
+It's also installable as a Progressive Web App (PWA) for a more app-like experience.

 **Reflect deeply.
 Heal gently.**